PB$^2$: Preference Space Exploration via Population-Based Methods in Preference-Based Reinforcement Learning: Acknowledgments

-\acksection B. Driss And A. Davey were funded by the project ANR-23-CE23-0006.
+A. Davey and B. Driss were funded by the project ANR-23-CE23-0006.
 This work was granted access to the HPC resources of IDRIS under the allocation 2024-AD011015599 made by GENCI.